How I got here.

 Your friendly full-stack designer collaborating with people like you to create accessible (a11y) digital experiences—because everyone deserves equal access.

 This site’s responsive framework is built using Webflow with custom hand-coded HTML & CSS using Sublime.
-The site follows Web Content Accessibility Guidelines (WCAG 2.1) AA standards.
+The site follows Web Content Accessibility Guidelines (WCAG 2.2) AA standards.
 All photographs and images are my originals.
-The site does not contain analytics or tracking software.
+The site as a whole does not contain analytics or tracking software except for the one embedded video.